Digital iD aims to make the process of creating, verifying and proving identity online and in person, as easy as possible.

 We presented this back to customers and they loved it!
 In the first month of launching these updates we saw a 8% increase in customers completing their Digital iDs.
 That number kept on growing steadily over time – a truly rewarding experience and great team outcome!

 In the background, we lobbied hard to make Digital iD a legislated form of ID by leveraging our relationship with the government.
 This gave both customers and businesses the confidence to accept Digital iD in moments when ID was required.
 These included entering pubs and clubs, purchasing alcohol or tickets and proving themselves to anyone.
+All customers would have to do is scan a users Digital iD and their identity would be confirmed whilst preserving their personal information.

 We also added a quick visual cue that allowed anyone who was presented with a Digital iD to quickly ascertain if it was real or not.
 We decided to try different ideas such as using the accelerometer on devices and gestures to surface this visual watermark, something that we prototyped with Origami